Frequently Asked Questions

 How do I book my dog in?

 Call or email us to schedule an appointment.
-We offer tours on Sundays where you come and look around and introduce your dog to us.
+We offer one-hour tours on Saturdays where you come and look around and introduce your dog to us.

 There is time to answer questions that you may have.
 This visit is free of charge.